livebook-dev/livebook/README.md

     Livebook instance within the cloud provider platform.

   * LIVEBOOK_APPS_PATH - the directory with app notebooks.
 When set, the apps are deployed on Livebook startup with the persisted settings.
 Password-protected notebooks will receive a random password, unless LIVEBOOK_APPS_PATH_PASSWORD is set.
+When deploying on top of the Livebook Docker image, you can run apps setup at build time by with `RUN /app/bin/run_apps_setup.sh`, this way all dependencies are cached and starting the apps is faster.

   * LIVEBOOK_APPS_PATH_HUB_ID - deploy only the notebooks in
     LIVEBOOK_APPS_PATH that belong to the given Hub ID